About The Inventor

 The failure of his first campaign was painful.
 He also lost his job shortly after the campaign ended.
 And having a new born child was another big concern for him.
 It seemed like it wasn’t going to happen, but he did not give up.

 With no job in site, and no real income, he took a big risk and attended a trade show in Las Vegas hoping to license his idea to a larger company, perhaps to one of the As Seen on TV companies.
 He met some interesting people, and one of them would offered him a job as their lead designer.
 Which was a great source of relief for him and his family.

 Another person he met had a keen interest in licensing them under his company name and taking the product to market himself.
 After several conversations and a contract negotiation, Jonathan signed a contract to license the product to them for an 80% commission on sales.
 This was a dream scenario for him and it looked like things were really starting to pan out.

 Shortly after sending out a prototype to the company in Tampa Florida, Jonathan received an email from said company stating that they had decided to sub-license the idea to another company!
 This was not in the scope of the agreement Jonathan had signed and after some short conversations by email he contacted his Lawyer and requested they send the company a cease a desist order which would terminate the agreement.

 After some back and forth, the agreement was terminated, and he was again able to focus on launching The Spyder 360™ in the future.

 The story goes on, and there are many missing pieces to what you have read.
-The long story short is that Jonathan believed in his idea, and the feedback from others gave him the belief that the idea had value.
+Long story short, Jonathan believed in his idea, and the feedback from others gave him the belief that the idea had value.